Ap011y0n/Motors/index.md

      Physics core:
    </h2>
-   For the physics we have integrated the Bullet library into the Editor, now all GameObjects can create a collider component which will follow the physics from Bullet, there are 3 diferent types of colliders to choose (capsuel,sphere,box), you can also delete any collider component from a GameObject and create another, when creating a collider      you can decide it's mass or make it a collider sensor.
+   For the physics we have integrated the Bullet library into the Editor, now all GameObjects can create a collider component which will follow the physics from Bullet, there are 3 different types of colliders to choose (capsuel, sphere, box), you can also delete any collider component from a GameObject and create another, when creating a collider      you can decide it's mass or make it a collider sensor.

    <img src="https://cdn.discordapp.com/attachments/796830125256736808/797521691932229662/ezgif.com-gif-maker_2.gif" width="800" height="450" />